-In March 2016, the Government of Kenya acted to change the Kenya National Examinations Council, and restore its credibility.
+In March, 2016 the Government of Kenya decided that it is time to act and change the Kenya National Examinations Council, and restore its credibility.
 This was after years of seemingly unending examination leakages reported all over the country.
 These leakages happened both at the primary and secondary examinations levels.
 The government decided to send home the entire Board of the Kenya National Examinations Council with immediate effect and nine of its top officials including the Chief Executive were arrested immediately (Njuguna, 2016).
-In 2018, a report of ROK by Kenya ICT Action Network established that the Kenya Broadcasting Corporation (KBC) had lost 410 highly skilled and talented employees to the local and international competitors between 2005 and 2016 (Kimani, 2019).

-Talent management is critical in addressing the current low standards that have been witnessed in some of these education based state corporations for the last five or so years the logic behind talent management is based on the fact that business is run by people, they are the ones who create value by using corporate assets to create products and services that people need.
+In 2018 a report of ROK by Kenya ICT Action Network established that the Kenya Broadcasting Corporation (KBC) had lost 410 highly skilled and talented employees to the local and international competitors between 2005 and 2016 (Kimani, 2019).
+These bold statements marked the need for urgent reforms at the Government Education Based State Corporations.
+Talent management is critical in addressing the current low standards that have been witnessed in some of these education-based state corporations for the last five or so years.
+The logic behind talent management is based on the fact that business is run by people, they are the ones who create value by using corporate assets to create products and services that people need.
 The implication here is that the better the people an organization has the better it was performing and this is the rationale behind talent management to attract, develop, and utilize the best brains to get superior business results (Tonga, 2007).
-In order to redeem the public sector from poor performance and mismanagement, the Kenya Government initiated reform programmes, which targeted both the civil service and state corporations.
-The reforms recommended the re-organization and restructuring of all the state owned enterprises to make them competitive and generate revenue.
+In order to redeem the public sector from poor performance and mismanagement, the Kenya Government initiated reform programmes which targeted both the civil service and state corporations.
+The reforms recommended the re-organization and re-structuring of all the state-owned enterprises to make them competitive and generate revenue.

 Talent Management in Education Based State Corporations is important in that for these organizations to be able to perform and deliver their mandates they must enhance their efforts to properly harness talented employees in their organizations.
 Failure to do so would rob them of the ability to be productive, effective and competitive.
 This is what has not been happening in these Education Based State Corporations.
 The importance of talent management in Education Based State Corporations in Kenya is ensuring that the corporations are future oriented and that means that they have to have competent skills in place for them to be able to grow and perform in the future that is increasingly competitive and unpredictable, but not to wait for future challenges before attempting to solve them through deliberate talent management programmes (Nana, 2013).
-Past reviews on talent management in Kenya on organizational performance did not touch on talent management but on other human resource practices.
+Past reviews on talent management in Kenya on employee performance did not touch on talent management but on other human resource practices.
 The loss of talented staff and failure to be competitive does not reflect well on organizations which the Government has heavily invested in terms of manpower and other critical resources.
-This study sought to fill the existing research gap and provide a better understanding through empirical evidence of the influence of training and development on organizational performance in education-based state corporations.
+This study seeks to fill the existing research gap and provide a better understanding through empirical evidence of the influence of talent management on employee performance in education-based state corporations.